NUWCDIVNPT/stig-manager-docker/README.md

 ![Keycloak native diagram](diagrams/kc-reverse-1.svg)

-- The `nginx` reverse proxy executes a TLS stack with client certificate verification and listens on a front channel HTTPS port.
+- `nginx` executes a TLS stack with client certificate verification and listens on a front channel HTTPS port.
 - `nginx` proxies traffic to `stigman` and `keycloak` which are listening on back channel HTTP ports.
-- `stigman` communicates with `keycloak` via Keycloak's back channel port using HTTP and with `mysql` via MySQL's back channel port using the MySQL Protocol.
+- `stigman` communicates with `keycloak` and `mysql` using their back channel ports.
 - End users located at `browser with CAC` connect to `nginx` on the front channel HTTPS port and request resources from `stigman` and `keycloak`.
 These resources include the Keycloak authentication service, the STIG Manager API, and the STIG Manager Web App.

 This general architecture can be implemented with a wide range of technologies, from bare-metal deployments to complex containerized orchestrations.
 The example uses a simple docker-compose orchestration.